krhatland/cloudnetdraw/README.md

 ---

+## Update
+Added support for deployment through local Azure Function to self-host a timed function in own tenant

 ## 🖼️ Example Output

 > 💡 The tool outputs `.drawio` files.
 You can export them to PNG, JPG, PDF, or SVG using the [Draw.io Desktop CLI](https://github.com/jgraph/drawio-desktop).